bpmn-io/bpmn.io/src/blog/2014/007-connect-delete.md

 With all new features, demos and updates this was quite a crazy release.
 Still we are not even half way through on the road to a complete BPMN 2.0 modeler.
 Palette, connection selection, pools, lanes, bendpoints and advanced modeling interaction are only a few things we have on our menu for the next months.

 Check out our [issue tracker](https://github.com/bpmn-io/bpmn-js/issues) for a more complete list of things that lie ahead of us.
 Make sure to try out our new modeling features, too and report the bugs and problems you have.
-If you would like to stay up to date with the things to come follow us on twitter [@bpmn_io](https://twitter.com/bpmn_io).
+If you would like to stay up to date with the things to come [follow us on Mastodon](https://fosstodon.org/@bpmn_io).

 PS: The new version of bpmn-js is available via [npm](http://npmjs.org/bpmn-js) and [bower](https://github.com/bpmn-io/bower-bpmn-js).